 It’s hard to believe that I’ve never written a blog on Acceptance.
 In my 900+ blogs, I did mention the term “Acceptance” quite frequently though.
 Acceptance should be dealt with along the Which, How, What and Why question.
 Which is about scope.
 How is about solutions.
 What is about a scientific analysis.
 Finally, everything follows Why.

 Besides grief, the hardest kind of acceptance is self-acceptance (Which).
-Without my 2013 burn-out and my 18 month recovery, I still might not have accepted myself for who I am rather than what I was (my roles).
+Without my 2013 burn-out and 18 month recovery, I still might not have accepted myself for who I am rather than what I was (my roles).
 Sometimes, I notice that people envy my self-acceptance.
 Well, I have paid a heavy price for it.
 Only with the knowledge of hindsight, I know it was worth it.

 My solution (How) for Acceptance is to stop resisting Change, “go with the flow“, and learning from the lessons that Life is teaching.
 A Tiny Buddha blog points in the same direction: “The Power of Acceptance: Stop Resisting and Find the Lesson”.